 But perhaps in pushing those boundaries, in trying to tap into different user personas or industries, your sales reps have found that your products are in some cases almost a fit, but not quite.

 Maybe if you developed a stripped-down version of the product, for example, your reps could go after smaller businesses because you could offer this version at a much lower price.
 Perhaps simply removing the built-in support that comes with your enterprise product might allow your reps to offer a small-business version—and tap into a vast pool of new customers.

-Or maybe if you built in an added layer of security, you would enable your sales team to approach the highly-regulated industries they had been simply writing off because they knew those industries could never deploy your product without fear of landing on the wrong side of regulators.
+Or maybe if you built in an added layer of cybersecurity on your roadmap, you would enable your sales team to approach the highly-regulated industries they had been simply writing off because they knew those industries could never deploy your product without fear of landing on the wrong side of regulators.

 “Product managers should work with sales reps to identify ways to make their products relevant to new markets.”

 Work with your sales reps to identify ways to modify your products that make them relevant to new markets.
 Your sales team knows that it’s in their best interest to help you—so you might find great insights and ideas coming from these discussions.

 Whatever industry you’re in and whatever products your company sells, the chances are overwhelming that you have competition, most likely a lot of it.

 And your sales reps will have a more acute understanding than anyone about just how price-sensitive your prospects are.